ibioChile/VidalLab/Pipelines/microRNA Differential Expression.md

 # microRNA Differential Expression

 This pipeline explains how to find differentially expressed microRNAs among different conditions, including the processing of small RNA libraries.
 In this case, we will analyze an experiment where samples from *Arabidopsis thaliana* were collected at 6 different days (3 replicates each day).
-We will explain 2 different methods for temporal DE analysis.

 1. Remove adapters from microRNA libraries using cutadapt.
 Reads with length <18 bp and >28 bp are discarded.